Cursor vs Copilot: Which is A Better AI-Powered Coding Tool?

 Cursor:

-• Broad IDE Support: Cursor works well with popular IDEs like Visual Studio Code and JetBrains IDEs (e.g., IntelliJ IDEA, PyCharm), so it's flexible for developers working in many environments.
+• Wide IDE Support: Cursor integrates well with popular IDEs like Visual Studio Code and JetBrains IDEs (e.g., IntelliJ IDEA, PyCharm), so developers working in many environments will find it flexible.

 • API Support: Cursor allows integration with custom tools or extensions through its API.
 So, if your teams have unique workflows or need to automate the development environment, Cursor is really helpful.